 Marie Philips, RN, MPH.
 Ms. Phillips has thirty-five years of professional nursing experience and has been providing NORC health care services for MRHS since 1998.

-Saudia Garnette, Social Work intern, is a student in the Rutgers University online program.
+Saudia Garnette, Social Worker, is a graduate of the Rutgers University online program.
 Ms. Garnette studied Human Services at The New York City College of Technology and earned an AAS degree in 2016.
 She received her Bachelors in Art History from Hunter College in 2012.
 Ms. Garnette is new to Social Work but has always been passionate about working with older adults.
 Prior to entering the helping profession, she worked in magazine publishing for 26 years.

 Robin Aloi, Social Work Intern, is a student in the Rutgers University Online Program.
 Ms. Aloi completed her undergraduate in Healthcare Administration at University of Phoenix in 2015 and continued straight into the Masters program at Rutgers that same year.
 While new to the social work field Ms. Aloi spent 12 years as a Weight Watcher meeting leader providing support to members on their weight loss journeys and for the last 3 years she has been a Peer Counselor on the LupusLine providing phone support and education to Lupus patients and their families.